k-wong/pitch-deck-structure/README.md

 > "Storytelling is the most powerful way to put ideas into the world." — Robert McKee

-A Codex skill for creating investor pitch deck skeletons focused on fundraising narrative, slide sequencing, slide purpose, and layout direction.
+A purpose-built Codex skill for creating startup pitch deck skeletons focused on fundraising narrative, slide sequencing, and slide layouts.

 Use it to turn messy startup context into a clear pitch deck structure for seed - B fundraising.
 Give it context and data, pair with your own design system skills, and then hand it to a presentation-generation tool such as PowerPoint, Google Slides, Canva, Paper, Gamma, etc.